 The global economy may be struggling to create new jobs, but the employment outlook for criminally-inclined computer programmers has never been brighter.
 I’ve spent some time lurking on shadowy, online underground forums, and lately I’ve seen a proliferation of banner… Read More »

 A new crimeware kit for sale on the criminal underground makes it a simple point-and-click exercise to develop malicious software designed to turn Mac OSX computers into bots.
 According to the vendor of this kit, it is somewhat interchangeable with existing crimeware kits made to attack Windows-based PCs.

 The latest version of the SpyEye trojan includes new capability specifically designed to steal sensitive data from Windows users surfing the Internet with the Google Chrome and Opera Web browsers.

-The author of the SpyEye trojan formerly sold the crimeware-building kit on a number of online cybercrime forums, but has recently limited his showroom displays to a handful of highly vetted underground communities.
+The author of the SpyEye trojan formerly sold the crimeware kit on a number of online cybercrime forums, but has recently limited his showroom displays to a handful of highly vetted underground communities.
 KrebsOnSecurity.com recently chatted with a member of one of these communities who has purchased a new version of SpyEye.
-Screenshots from the package show that the latest rendition comes with the option for new “form grabbing” capabilities targeting Chrome and Opera users.
+Screenshots from the package show that the latest rendition includes new “form grabbing” capabilities targeting Chrome and Opera users.

 Crooks who create botnets with crimeware kits SpyEye and ZeuS are creatively venting their frustration over a pair of Web services that help ISPs and companies block infected machines from communicating with control networks run by the botmasters.